WJHoddish/plato/README.md

 # Plato

-A private chatroom for lovers developed by Qt.
+A chatroom developed by Qt